Powerlearnproject/se-assignment-2-introduction-to-software-engineering-marywam/README.md

 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
 Software Design Principles:

+Answer:

+Requirements engineering it's the systematic process of gathering, analyzing, documenting, and managing the software's requirements.
+In essence, it ensures the software you build meets the needs of its stakeholders (users, clients) and aligns with the project's goals.

+Here's a breakdown of the key aspects of requirements engineering:

+Process:

+Requirements Elicitation:  This stage involves actively identifying user needs and expectations.
+Techniques like user interviews, workshops, surveys, and document analysis are used to gather this information.

+Requirements Analysis:  The collected requirements are meticulously analyzed for clarity, completeness, consistency, and feasibility.
+Are the requirements well-defined?
+Are there any missing pieces?
+Do they contradict each other?
+Can they be realistically implemented with available resources and technologies?

+Requirements Documentation:  Clear and concise documentation of the requirements is crucial.
+This might involve formal specifications documents or user stories that capture the functionality and behavior of the software.

+Requirements Management:  Requirements are living documents that can evolve throughout the development process.
+This phase involves tracking changes, reviewing requirements with stakeholders, and ensuring everyone is aligned on the project's goals.

+Importance:

+Reduced Risk of Failure: Clearly defined requirements minimize the risk of building software that doesn't meet user needs or project objectives.
+Improved Communication: A well-documented set of requirements fosters better communication and collaboration between developers, designers, and stakeholders.
+Enhanced Quality: Clear requirements guide the development process, leading to higher quality software with fewer defects.
+Reduced Development Costs: Early identification and clarification of requirements helps to avoid costly rework and modifications later in the development cycle.

+Software design principles are like building blocks for creating sturdy and adaptable software.

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
 Testing in Software Engineering:

+Answer:

+Software Design Modularity is a fundamental principle in software design that emphasizes dividing a software system into smaller, independent, and self-contained units called modules.
+These modules are like building blocks, each with a specific well-defined function or responsibility.
+Here's how it benefits software development:

+Improved Maintainability:

+Easier Modifications: Since modules are independent, modifying the functionality of one module has minimal impact on others.
+Imagine changing a light switch in your house - you don't need to rework the entire electrical wiring.
+Enhanced Code Reusability: Modules can be reused in different parts of the software or even in other projects, reducing development time and effort.
+Think of reusing Lego bricks to build different creations.
+Clearer Code Structure: Modular design leads to well-organized code that's easier for developers to understand, navigate, and debug.
+A well-organized toolbox is easier to work with than a jumbled mess of tools!

+Enhanced Scalability:

+Simpler Expansion: As software needs evolve, new modules can be added without affecting existing functionalities.
+Adding a new floor to a building requires modifying specific parts, not the entire foundation.
+Improved Performance: Modular design allows for optimized resource allocation and parallel development, potentially improving the software's performance.

+Testing in software development is like a quality check throughout the building process to ensure a sturdy and functional house.
+Here's why it's important:

+Catching Flaws Early: Testing identifies issues (bugs) in the code early on, like finding weak spots in the foundation before building the house.
+This saves time and money fixing them later.
+Ensuring Functionality: Just like checking if the plumbing and electrical systems work in a house, testing verifies if the software performs its intended tasks as designed.

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?
 Version Control Systems: